 Persons who do not make at least five loans per year are not considered “creditors” therefore the TILA-RESPA rule does not apply to loans made by these persons.

 - HELOC (Home Equity Lines of Credit)

 - (Reverse Mortgages)

-- Land loans – Mortgages secured by a dwelling not attached to property
+- Land loans – Mortgages secured by a dwelling not attached to a property

 When the Mortgage Application is Considered to be Received

 A mortgage application is considered received when these six items are received.
-Lenders have 3 days to send the loan estimate and closing disclosure to the borrower.
-The clock does not start the following day after the loan application is received, it starts the same day it’s received.
+Lenders have three days to send the loan estimate and closing disclosure to the borrower.
+The clock does not start the following day after the loan application is received; it starts the same day it’s received.

 - Full name